Welcome to ST.JOHN’S WOOD

 Woronzow Rd.

-Count Simon Woronzow was Russian Ambassador to the United Kingdom from 1784 to 1806.
-He lived in the area and on his death in 1832 he left a bequest for the poor of the parish.
+Did he lived in the area?.
+On his death in 1832 he left a bequest for the poor of the parish.
 The money was used to build these Almshouses in 1836 but what we see today is a 1960 rebuild.

-EYRE ESTATE office
+Former artists studios, now EYRE ESTATE office

 What made this plan unusual was the proposed use of semi-detached houses – the first example of their kind in any town or city at that time.
 These new semi-detached Italianate and Gothic villas also formed what is thought to be the first example of a planned London suburb; a significant precursor to the more familiar garden suburb developments of the 1930s that we know today.